 It looks like affordable housing in well built apartment - buildings with on site child and elder-care, mixed use, energy -efficient, green, encouraging community living.
 America has built so segregated for the past 200 years.
 It is not feasible anymore.

-Find the replacement funding sources to subsidize affordable housing Protect rural communities from sprawl.
-Rural places are what draw visitors and have long established family communities.
-They do not have roads or infrastructure to handle dense housing projects and residents in housing outside urban areas are forced to drive their cars longer distances.
+Find the replacement funding sources to subsidize affordable housing roads or infrastructure to handle dense housing projects and residents in housing outside urban areas are forced to drive their cars longe distances.
 You might say, add jobs, etc. Then you no longer have a rural area.